 Public Storage: A very spot-on name for a company that stores all the stuff that people don't have room for at their homes.

 QVC: Quality, Value and Convenience.

-Coming Up With A Business Name By Combining The Founders Names Or Two Companies Merging Is Much More Common Than You Think
+Coming Up With Unique Business Names By Combining Names Or Companies Is More Common Than You Think

 S. Duncan Black

 Look At Other Businesses When Coming Up With Catchy Business Name Ideas

 Raytheon: A defense company whose name means “light of the gods” in Greek.